-- shall ensure that handwashing 3.5.5.1 procedures recommendations of the US Centers for Disease Control and Prevention to prevent the spread of illness.
-Hands shall be scrubbed for a minimum of 10 seconds using soap and warm running water. - A licensee shall ensure that employees and children wash their hands at least at 3.5.5.2 the following times and whenever hands are contaminated with body fluids: - Before any food service activity including food preparation, food serving, table 3.5.5.2.1 setting and tableware handling; - 3.5.5.2.2 After toileting; - 3.5.5.2.3 After changing diapers;

-- 3.5.5.2.4 After assisting a child with toileting or nose wiping, or after cleaning from a child's having vomited; - 3.5.5.2.5 Before eating meals or snacks; or - 3.5.5.2.6 After handling pets or other animals. - 3.5.5.3 A licensee shall ensure that soap and toilet paper are available at all times.
+- 3.5.5.1 (Rule 3.164- A licensee shall ensure that handwashing procedures follow the recommendations of the US Centers for Disease Control and Prevention to prevent the spread of illness.
+Hands shall be scrubbed for a minimum of 10 seconds using soap and warm running water. - 3.5.5.2 (Rule 3.165) A licensee shall ensure that employees and children wash their hands at least at the following times and whenever hands are contaminated with body fluids: - 3.5.5.2.1 Before any food service activity including food preparation, food serving, table setting and tableware handling; - 3.5.5.2.2 After toileting; - 3.5.5.2.3 After changing diapers; - 3.5.5.2.4 After assisting a child with toileting or nose wiping, or after cleaning from a child's having vomited; - 3.5.5.2.5 Before eating meals or snacks; or - 3.5.5.2.6 After handling pets or other animals. - 3.5.5.3 (Rule 3.166) A licensee shall ensure that soap and toilet paper are available at all times.
 Paper towels or individual clean cloth towels shall be available for each child.
-If cloth towels are used, a licensee shall ensure that they are washed or replaced daily. - 3.5.5.4 A licensee shall ensure that rest equipment, cribs, beds, mats and bedding are age-appropriate and assigned to one individual child for his or her exclusive use.
+If cloth towels are used, a licensee shall ensure that they are washed or replaced daily. - 3.5.5.4 (Rule 3.167) A licensee shall ensure that rest equipment, cribs, beds, mats and bedding are age-appropriate and assigned to one individual child for his or her exclusive use.
 All bedding shall be cleaned weekly or when soiled or wet, and shall not be assigned to another child until it has been cleaned and sanitized.